 Cuisenaire rods are much like the field in nature.
 In them lies a depth of mathematical knowledge freely available to those willing and able to look.
 This requires a parent to have a some perception of math, but if we don't expect a child to develop the habit of observation alone, we shouldn’t expect it of parent.

 No, we all need a guide who can develop our habit of seeing the mathematical ideas that are indeed perceivable to the trained eye.
 The value of Gattegno’s free textbook is not in the rods at all.
 It is in the method of disciplining the eye to observe the mathematical ideas that are inherent in the rods.

 Charlotte Mason Math and Education as a Discipline of Thinking

 Charlotte Mason often saw mathematics as the one true playground to develop the habit of thinking.
 When children perceive mathematical truth through the handling of the rods, they are also able to develop the skill of thinking and perceiving cause and effect.

 With math rods, a child can perceive that the yellow plus the red is the same length of the black rod.
-Indeed, they can also see that red plus yellow also makes the same length as black.
+They can also see that red plus yellow makes the same length as black.
 In such discovery, they can perceive that this continues to be true with the dark green and the white, the purple and the light green and so on.

 With further observation of rod complements for tan, orange, yellow, etc., the child continues to observe this truth.
 Of course, only when we draw the child to observe these things, to search for the cause and effect, does the child become aware how things are the same and how they differ and what the cause is of their equality or inequality.